 Don’t Slack on Your Diabetic Foot Care

 The statistics are frustrating, as almost every one of those amputations was likely to have been preventable at one point.
-Proper foot care in patients with diabetes is one of the most important factors in preventing limb loss to this affliction.
+Proper foot care for patients with diabetes is one of the most critical factors in preventing limb loss to this affliction.

 If you don’t have a diabetic foot care plan, you need to start now.